purwar1997/shopease-api/README.md

 - Routing enabled using Express middlewares
 - Centralized error handling using Express middlewares
 - Project is based on MVC architecture
+- Used Postman to prototype, develop, test and document APIs

 ## 4. Schemas and Routes